tvanantwerp/tomvanantwerp.com/packages/eleventy/src/coding-questions/leetcode-062-unique-paths.md

 ### Recusion with Memoization

 Our recursive solution is top-down; we try to count starting from `m` and `n` back to `[0, 0]`.
 For whatever coordinate we are at, we will recursively call this function on the pair of coordinates one above and one to the left.
 The sum of those recursive calls gives us the number of unique paths from that point.
 The base case is when either `m` or `n` equals `1`, because then there's only one straight path back to `[0, 0]`.
+Time and space complexity is $O(m \times n)$.

 ```typescript
 // To make the recusive function performant, we add a memo